 Perguntas Frequentes - Portuário

-The concession of the organized port is always preceded by a bidding process, in accordance with Law 8.630/93 that regulates the regime of concession and permission of public services.
+The concession of container terminals is always preceded by a bidding process, in accordance with Law 8.630/93 that regulates the regime of concession and permission of public services.

-Wilson, Sons currently has two port terminal concessions:
+Wilson Sons currently has two container terminal concessions: